2bttns/2bttns/packages/cli/README.md

 ## Features

+- Get up-and-running with a 2bttns installation using `2bttns-cli new`
-- Apply the necessary 2bttns migrations to the database you intend to use with 2bttns (`2bttns db migrate`)
+- Apply the necessary 2bttns migrations to the database you intend to use with 2bttns (`2bttns-cli db migrate`)
-- Apply example data to the database you intend to use with 2bttns (`2bttns db seed`)
+- Apply example data to the database you intend to use with 2bttns (`2bttns-cli db seed`)
-- Interactive command to create 2bttns console administrators (`2bttns admin create`), with command-line-only alternatives (`2bttns admin create credentials`, `2bttns admin create oauth-allow`)
+- Interactive command to create 2bttns console administrators (`2bttns-cli admin create`), with command-line-only alternatives (`2bttns-cli admin create credentials`, `2bttns-cli admin create oauth-allow`)
-- Set configuration values via the command line (e.g. `2bttns config set db.url <value>`) to avoid having to specify them every time you run a command
+- Set configuration values via the command line (e.g. `2bttns-cli config set db.url <value>`) to avoid having to specify them every time you run a command

 ## Install